wilkie/blog/posts/software-reproducibility.md

 he describes a path from the most minimal software artifact to one that is truly distributable.
 Neil Chue Hong expands upon the same spirit and lists the ["Five Stars of Research Software"](https://www.software.ac.uk/blog/2016-10-07-five-stars-research-software) which gives 5 levels for a software artifact based on how well-defined and runnable it is.
 Both articles promise a follow-up, but none ever do, leaving us in a position where it is clear that metrics are desired but none are devised.
-We will formally define and fully illustrate such a metric.
+I will formally define and fully illustrate such a metric.

 ## The Scientific Method